New Right (Denmark): Vermund interlude and Henriksen as chairman

 At the annual conference of the party on 28 October 2023, Vermund was again officially elected chairman.
-However, on 10 January 2024 Vermund surprisingly announced that she and Edberg had recommended the dissolution of the party to the national executive, and that they were as of then without party affiliation in parliament.
+On 10 January 2024, Vermund surprisingly announced that she and Edberg had recommended the dissolution of the party to the national executive, and that they were as of then without party affiliation in parliament.
 The reason cited was an abundance of right-wing parties in parliament.
 On 16 January, the party's parliamentary group was formally dissolved, with Vermund joining the Liberal Alliance the subsequent day, whose chairman Alex Vanopslagh had before Christmas privately invited her to do so.
 Concurrently, many local party activists announced that they intended to continue the existence of the party, several of them pointing to Henriksen as a potential new party leader.
 Nye Borgerliges Ungdom dissolved itself on 3 March, while Edberg joined the Denmark Democrats on 19 March.

 On 16 April, on an extraordinary party conference 172 delegates out of 185 voted in favour of continuing the party's existence, electing Henriksen by 169–3 against his opponent Daniel Fischer.
 As of that date, the party had 20 municipal councilors and two regions counselors remaining, while the membership in May was approximating 3,000 members.
 On 15 May 2024 both former acting chairmen Frederik Meyer and Jesper Hammer left the party.

+After Henriksen

+On 4 April, Henriksen announced he would be stepping down as party chairman and leaving politics.
+He was replaced by Susanne Borggaard, a local councilmember in Sorø Municipality.

+In the local elections on 18 November 2025, the party was on the ballot in 17 municipalities, but secured only a single mandate in the election with the re-election of the Borggaard to the municipal council in Sorø Municipality.